TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_differential_mode.md

 ## AM263PX-LP or AM263X-LP
 When using LP
 - Feed analog inputs (non-zero volatage) to Boosterpack header Pin 24,Pin 29.
+## AM261X-LP
+When using AM261x-LP
+Feed Analog Inputs to the Boosterpack Headers at the following
+    - ADC1_AIN0 - J5 pin 24
+    - ADC1_AIN1 - J5 pin 42

 # Supported Combinations {#EXAMPLES_DRIVERS_ADC_DIFFERENTIAL_MODE_COMBOS}